Tiberius Sempronius Gracchus (consul 215 BC): Political and military career

+Death

-He was re-elected consul for 213 BC.
-During his consulship, he appointed Gaius Claudius Centho as dictator to oversee consular elections and commanded near Luceria in northern Italy.
-In the next year, when he was bringing troops to reinforce Capua, he and his men were ambushed and killed: a Roman ally defected while leading Gracchus to a place where the Carthaginian commander Mago Barca was waiting in ambush.
+In 212 BC, while proconsul in Lucania, Gracchus was ordered to bring troops to reinforce Beneventum and en route he and his men were ambushed and killed: a Roman ally defected while leading Gracchus to a place where the Carthaginian commander Mago Barca was waiting in ambush.
 Hannibal gave the dead general full funeral rites and returned his bones to his soldiers for burial.

 Family

 His brother Publius Sempronius Gracchus was the father of the Tiberius Sempronius Gracchus who was consul in 177 BC, whose sons Tiberius Gracchus and Gaius Gracchus were the famous reformers.